Astros hit MLB-record 6 HRs in 2 innings, beat A’s 15-0

 Zack Greinke struck out five in six strong innings, Robinson Chirinos and Yordan Alvarez each homered twice as Houston hit a major league-record six home runs in the first two innings, and the high-scoring Astros routed the Oakland Athletics 15-0 Monday night for their fifth straight victory.

-With Monday's offensive outburst following a 21-1 win over Seattle on Sunday, the Astros set a franchise record for runs scored in consecutive games with 36.
+Monday's offensive outburst, combined with Sunday's 21-1 win over Seattle, helped the Astros set a franchise record for runs scored in consecutive games with 36.

+"We were just incredibly explosive again tonight in a game that had a really good feel in the beginning," Houston manager AJ Hinch said.
+"We ambushed Mike (Fiers).
+I don't know how to describe it.
+We came out locked in and did a ton of damage.
+He made some mistakes, and we didn't let him get away with really any of them."

 Helped by six of their seven total homers, Houston raced to an 11-0 lead after two innings.
 The seven shots matched a franchise record for homers in a game set Sept.
 9, 2000, against the Chicago Cubs.